phys-sim-book/mdbook-src/src/lec32.1-pbd_cloth_constraints.md

 ### Isometric Bending

-For surfaces that are nearly inextensible, the isometric bending model can be used.
+For surfaces that are nearly inextensible, the isometric bending model {{#cite bergou2006quadratic}} can be used.
 This model provides a robust formulation based on the local Hessian of the bending energy.

 This model considers a stencil for each interior edge $\bm{e}_0$ of the mesh, consisting of the four vertices of the two triangles adjacent to that edge, labeled $\bm{p}_0, \bm{p}_1, \bm{p}_2, \bm{p}_3$.
 The local bending energy for this stencil is defined as a quadratic form:
 $$